WidgetKing/cpextra/docs/variables/command.md

 ### Description

-Assign the name of a variable.
-CpExtra will then read that variable's value, **round it up** to the nearest whole number, and then assign the rounded number back into the variable.
+This **Command Variable** takes another variable's decimal number (e.g. 1.23), rounds it up to the nearest whole number, and then re-assigns the new rounded number value back to the same variable.
+This is a very useful solution for situations where you are doing math that results in a number followed by several decimals, but where the next highest whole number is required.

 #### Examples

--   3.3 will be rounded to 4
+-   3.3 will be rounded up to 4
--   6.6 will be rounded to 7
+-   6.6 will be rounded up to 7
--   1.5 will be rounded to 2
+-   1.5 will be rounded up to 2

-To run xcmndCeil on multiple variables at once, you could assign a comma delimited list:
+You can run **xcmndCeil** on multiple variables at once by simply assigning a comma delimited list as its value as follows:

 ```
 Assign | xcmndCeil with MyVar1, MyVar2, MyVar
 ```

-You could also use assign an @syntax query and xcmndCeil will be run over all matching variables.
+If you were to assign the value of **xcmndCeil** as an **@syntax** query, then all variables with a name that match the query would be reassigned with values rounded up to the nearest whole number.

 ```
 Assign | xcmndCeil with MyVar@